fbpx

 So what to expect from your time in paradise?
 You’ll be hiking through rainforest to reach the Actun Tunichil Muknal cave, otherwise known as the gateway to the Mayan underworld.
 You’ll snorkel in preserves so vibrant they rival that of Australia’s Great Barrier Reef and swim with wild manatees, learning how to protect their precious mangrove habitat with local legend ‘Mangrove Mama’.

-There’ll be plenty of time to enjoy local rum and you’ll have the chance to perfect the art of local cooking (get ready to fall in love with Fry Jacks).
-A horseback ride to ancient Mayan ruins, tackling a crank-ferry river crossing en-route, will have you feeling like a true local, while your final beach barbecue with new friends will cement your love for a rich destination that really does seem to tick all the tropical boxes.
+There’ll be plenty of time to enjoy local rum and you’ll have the chance to perfect the art of local cooking (get ready to fall in love with Fry Jacks and traditional hot chocolate).
+A horseback ride to ancient Mayan ruins, tackling a crank-ferry river crossing en route, will have you feeling like a true local, while your free day in Caye Caulker will cement your love for rich a destination that really does seem to tick all the tropical boxes.

 What's Included